mrpaulphan/idm232/docs/assignments/assignment-01.md

 - Setup a github repository for this class that lives out of `{path-to-project-folder}/public_html`.
 - This repo should contain a `final` folder with an `index.php` inside of it.
+- Inside this `index.php`, complete the following:
+- Write basic html5 boilerplate code.
-- Inside this `index.php`, write php code that will output a string exactly with `Assignment - 01` on the page
+- Create an variable and assign a string of `Assignment - 01` as it's value.
+- Create an `h1` tag within the body element and output that PHP variable in between the tags.
+- Break out the header and footer into it's own php files.
+- Using PHP, include the new header and footer files using the php `include`

 ## Server